 Travel Portland reported today that its lodging tax collections fell 1% to $12.2 million in the first half of the 2026 fiscal year, which ended June 30, because hotels didn’t attract enough business customers last summer.

 Separate from the tussle with environmentalists, the Portland Metro Chamber says legislators used outdated data to assess the economic impact of HB 4134.
-Chamber staff cited an email exchange between Sen. Mark Meek (D-Gladstone), who asked for visitor data, and Travel Oregon staffer Kate Baumgartner, who responded to it.
+Chamber staff cited an email exchange between state Sen. Mark Meek (D-Gladstone), who asked for visitor data, and Travel Oregon staffer Kate Baumgartner, who responded to it.

 Travel Oregon, Baumgartner wrote, had provided the Legislature “feedback that the increased tax on lodging could negatively impact demand” and that assumptions in the revenue impact statement “are not aligned with current market dynamics.”

-Last May, Travel Oregon slashed its forecast for lodging-tax revenue because Canadians, angered by Donald Trump’s tariffs and 51st-state bluster, stayed away in droves.
+Last May, Travel Oregon slashed its forecast for lodging tax revenue because Canadians, angered by Donald Trump’s tariffs and 51st-state bluster, stayed away in droves.
 Travel Oregon said revenue would grow just 1.8% this fiscal year, down from a January 2025 estimate of 3.3%.

 Legislative Revenue Officer Chris Allanach addressed the matter in an email to WW today.
 His office’s estimates for tax revenue gained or lost because of the increase—a standard analysis for bills—are based on historical tax collections through fiscal year 2025 (ended June 30) with partial information for fiscal 2026, Allanach wrote in an email.
-His s office used an annual average growth rate of 3.8% through fiscal 2031.
+His office used an annual average growth rate of 3.8% through fiscal 2031.

 “For context, the historical annual average growth rate in sales, excluding COVID years, is roughly 7%,” Allanach said.

-Defenders of Wildlife, based in Washington, D.C., said the bill would raise $30 million a year for habitat protection by the end of the decade.
-In 2025, the Oregon Department of Fish and Wildlife identified 320 at-risk species, including the Southern Resident killer whale, the American pika and the tufted puffin.
+In 2025, the Oregon Department of Fish and Wildlife identified 320 at-risk species, including the Southern Resident killer whale, the American pika, and the tufted puffin.